kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - `} +` Unequip Plasma Torch from MC  `\`
 - `}` Equip Energy Shield to Kreia  `\`
-- `}` Equip Plasma Torch, best Armor and Energy Shield to Bao-Dur.
+- `}` Equip Plasma Torch, Mining Uniform and Energy Shield to Bao-Dur.
 - Activate 1x Alacrity and 1x Stamina stim.
   - *Heal Bao-Dur with Medpacs now if he has low HP.*
 - Select Bash on the Force Field, this will trigger a cutscene showing that Bao-Dur can bash these Force Fields.